Stay-Hack06/feam-1-create-react-app-and-npm/exercises.md

 # Exercise 3
 1. Create a new React project called yourname-npm-typing-text-animation (make sure to add your own name)
 2. Install [this npm package](https://www.npmjs.com/package/typing-text-animation)
 3. Find the package in your package.json file.
-What version is it?
+What version is it? "typing-text-animation": "^1.0.2"

 4. Navigate to App.jsx in your project